Protect your child (or yourself) from the harmful effects of living with a toxic, unstable, or narcissistic family member…

 There are tools that can help you.
 These are not magic answers and they aren’t easy to implement.
 But they are effective and they’re clear.
 You will understand what you are dealing with, where things stand, what you can and cannot change, and how to care for yourself and your children without making things worse.

 P.S.
 Not ready to purchase the course yet?
-Feel free to watch my free on-demand webinar on this topic
+Feel free to watch my free on-demand webinar on this topic by clicking here.

 I am Mirel Goldstein and I’m looking forward to using the expertise I’ve developed over the last 18 years as a psychotherapist and personality disorders expert to help you take control again and to make things better for yourself and your family.